Due to the ongoing spread of Covid-19, please abstain from climbing outside.

 The South Quarry offers some good bouldering and short routes, and is often busy on summer evenings.
 The steep and polished testpieces of the Black Wall are the highlight, but there is plenty more to play on.
-From an old guide (http://scottishclimbs.com/wiki/Salisbury_Crags): 'the moves themselves are the aesthetic objective rather than the lines'.
+A new guide detailing the all problems, old and new is available here - https://gum.co/DdvLc

 The routes are usually soloed, as protection and belays are generally lacking.
-The best lines of descent in the quarry are the Moderates, otherwise it's a long walk round.
+The best lines of descent in the quarry are the Moderates, otherwise walk around the long way.
 Many unlisted routes and variations have also been climbed.